-Using a dual antenna configuration enables simultaneous operation for Wi-Fi and 2.4 GHz short-range radio.
-For cost or area-sensitive applications that do not need simultaneous operation, a single antenna
+Using a separate antenna configuration enables simultaneous 2.4 GHz Wi-Fi and Bluetooth LE/IEEE 802.15.4 operation.
+For cost or area-sensitive applications that do not need simultaneous operation, a single antenna configuration is also possible.
+This requires an antenna switch, which can be controlled from the radio coexistence algorithm.

-The following figure shows single antenna operation with nRF7002.
+The following figure shows a single antenna configuration with nRF7001.

-Figure 4: Functional block diagram of nRF7002 with nRF host and single antenna
+Figure 4: Functional block diagram of nRF7001 with nRF host and single antenna

-Note: Introducing a switch in the signal path may give a loss in sensitivity (typically <1dBm) compared to using dual antenna.
+Note: Introducing a switch in the signal path may give a loss in sensitivity (typically <1 dB) compared to using a dual antenna.

-3.2 Power and clock management
+5 Power and clock management